matdurand/structurizr-c4plantuml-exporter/README.md

 #  structurizr-c4plantuml-layout-exporter

-This project is about being able to add some functionality to the structirizr PlantUML C4 export, like for example being able to add some layout options between elements.
+This project is about being able to add some functionality to the structirizr PlantUML C4 export.

+## Directions
+Add the capability to specify some layout options between elements.

 For example, in the DSL you could do this
 ```